Understanding Foster Care Payments in Nevada

 Sibling Placement Add-On: +$65/month

-Advanced or Specialized Placements: can reach $4,000+ per month per child
+Advanced or Specialized Placements: can reach $1900+ per month per child

-👉 That means foster parents working with specialized foster care programs like Bamboo Sunrise are more likely to receive stipends on the higher end of the scale, since we focus on children who need extra care and stability.
+👉 This means foster parents working with specialized foster care programs like Bamboo Sunrise are more likely to receive stipends on the higher end of the scale, since we focus on children who need extra care and stability.

 How Nevada Compares to Other States